g-pechorin/degen/readme.md

 This MOJO is supposed to scrape and "de-generate" a zip file containing jars into a project's generated-sources folder.
 It is intended for "mavenize-with-changes" existing projects and allow the user (of the MOJO) to replaces certain classes which the do not have the ability/desire to recompile.

-The itch I wanted to scratch was to replace libGDX's native methods on Matrix4
+The itch I wanted to scratch was to replace libGDX's native methods on Matrix4, without setting up an environment to build the library.
+In essence - it's an alternative to setting up a patch, which should be more robust when used with continuous integration / cron jobs.

 DONE
 ====